-MORPC developed a new strategic plan in 2011 that seeks to provide a guiding framework for the work it does in central Ohio.
+MORPC developed a new strategic plan for 2011-2012 that seeks to provide a guiding framework for the work it does in central Ohio.
 The plan highlights the mission of the organization, which is to be the regional voice and a catalyst for sustainability and economic prosperity in order to secure a competitive advantage for central Ohio.
 The plan also emphasizes MORPC's role as a leader and resource to communities in central Ohio.
 The first of four strategic priorities identified in the framework is "Advancing Sustainable Prosperity."
 MORPC has several efforts underway, including Balanced Growth Planning, that address this priority.
 These efforts also include a multi-year planning effort called Shaping Our Future that will create a physical planning framework for the region.
 The following six goals have been established for the Shaping Our Future effort:

-- Position central Ohio to attract and retain economic opportunity to prosper as a region and compete globally. - Increase collaboration to maximize the return on public expenditures. - Use public investments to benefit the health, safety and welfare of people. - Create sustainable neighborhoods to improve residents' quality of life.
+- Position central Ohio to attract and retain economic opportunity to prosper as a region and compete globally. - Increase collaboration to maximize the return on public expenditures. - Use public investments to benefit the health, safety and welfare of people. - Create sustainable neighborhoods to improve residents' quality of life. - Promote the reduction of per capita energy consumption and the production of energy from renewable local sources to increase affordability and resilience of regional energy supplies. - Preserve and protect natural resources to maintain a healthy ecosystem.

-1 Ohio Revised Code.
+&lt;sup>1 Ohio Revised Code.
 Title XV Conservation of Natural Resources.
 Chapter 1521: Division of Water. http://codes.ohio.gov/orc/1521.19